-Our paper is closely related to Adamopoulos and Restuccia (2014b) in integrating the literature on misallocation and productivity (e.g. Restuccia and Rogerson 2008; Restuccia and Rogerson 2013; Guner et al. 2008; and Hsieh and Klenow 2009) into the study of the agricultural productivity gap across countries (e.g. Gollin et al. 2004; Restuccia et al. 2008; Adamopoulos 2011; Lagakos and Waugh 2013; Herrendorf and Schoellman 2013; Gollin et al. 2014b, among many others).
-We differ from Adamopoulos and Restuccia (2014b) in that we study a specific farm-size distortion (land reform), in a particular context (Philippines), using micro-productivity data.
-Importantly, in Adamopoulos and Restuccia (2014b) conditional on any type of farm-size distortion, the market efficiently allocates resources, while in this paper the allocation of land is government-mandated.
-We also differ from Adamopoulos and Restuccia (2014b) in studying the distortionary impact in occupation and technology choices.
-Our approach uncovers a substantial negative productivity impact of land redistribution on the selection of individuals across occupation and technology choices.
-In utilizing micro data to motivate model features, calibrate the model, and assess the model's predictions, we relate to a recent literature on macro development using micro data (e.g. Hsieh and Klenow 2009; Udry 2012; Gollin et al. 2014a; Buera et al. 2014).
+Our paper follows Adamopoulos and Restuccia (2014) in integrating the broad literature on misallocation (Restuccia and Rogerson, 2008; Guner et al., 2008; Hsieh and Klenow, 2009) into the study of differences in agricultural productivity across countries (Gollin et al., 2004; Restuccia et al., 2008; Adamopoulos, 2011; Lagakos and Waugh, 2013; Herrendorf and Schoellman, 2015; Gollin et al., 2014b).
+We differ from this literature in that we study a specific farm-size distortion (land reform), in a particular context (Philippines), using micro farm-level data.
+In particular, whereas in Adamopoulos and Restuccia (2014) conditional on any type of farm-size distortion, the market optimally allocates resources, the allocation of land in our context is government mandated following the institutional details of the reform.
+This non-market allocation is critical for the quantitative effects of the land reform.
+In addition to the government mandated nature of the land reallocation, our paper also emphasizes the distortionary impact of the reform on occupation and technology choices.
+A key challenge in the study of a specific policy and its impact over time is that changes in the data are often intertwined with other institutions and with other changes that occur over time.
+An advantage of the episode we study is the government mandated nature of the land redistribution, which together with the quantitative model allow us to quantitatively isolate the impact of the reform on average farm size and aggregate productivity.
+Our paper also follows a recent literature in macro development exploiting micro data in the analysis (Hsieh and Klenow, 2009; Gollin et al., 2014a; Buera et al., 2014).

-Land reforms have been a traditional theme in the development economics literature and have been prevalent in developing countries in the second half of the 20th century (see for example, De Janvry 1981; Binswanger-Mkhize et al. 2009).
+Land reforms have been a traditional theme in the development economics literature and have been prevalent in developing countries in the second half of the 20th century (De Janvry, 1981; Binswanger-Mkhize et al., 2009).
 We study the most common type of land reform, a ceiling on land holdings, with redistribution of above-ceiling land.
-While the primary goal of land reforms is to improve the welfare of the rural poor (reduce poverty, promote equity, secure nutrition etc.) there has been a large literature in development economics arguing in favor of land reform programs also on efficiency grounds.
-This view is rooted in the ample empirical evidence documenting an inverse relationship between farm size and land productivity (see for example, Berry and Cline 1979; Carter 1984; Cornia 1985; and Banerjee 1999, for a review and discussion of this literature).
+While the primary goal of land reforms is to improve the welfare of the rural poor (reduce poverty, promote equity, secure nutrition) there is a large literature in development economics arguing in favor of land reform programs also on efficiency grounds.
+This view is rooted in the ample empirical evidence documenting an inverse relationship between farm size and land productivity (Berry and Cline, 1979; Carter, 1984; Cornia, 1985; Banerjee, 1999).
 Despite the vast literature on land reforms and their prevalence in developing countries, the empirical work studying the effects of land reforms on agricultural productivity or other key variables has been limited.
 One of the challenges in assessing the impact of land reforms is to disentangle the effect of the reform from other concurrent economic or policy changes.
-To identify the impact of land reforms the empirical literature has tried to find an exogenous source of variation in policy.
-For this reason much of the existing empirical work has focused on India, exploiting the cross-state variation in the amount and timing of land reform legislation (Besley and Burgess 2000; Ghatak and Roy 2007), the cross-district variation in implementation of land reform legislation within states (Banerjee et al. 2002), as well as farm-level data across villages (Bardhan and Mookherjee 2007).
-Complementing this literature, our approach is to use a quantitative model and micro-level data to disentangle the effects of the land reform legislation per se, from: (a) the degree of implementation, (b) the functioning of the land market, and (c) other changes occurring in the economy in parallel to the implementation of the reform.
-Our approach also allows us to assess the different mechanisms through which reforms operate on key variables.
+To identify the impact of land reforms, the empirical literature has tried to find an exogenous source of variation in policy.
+For this reason much of the existing empirical work has focused on India, exploiting the cross-state variation in the amount and timing of land reform legislation (Besley and Burgess, 2000; Ghatak and Roy, 2007), the cross-district variation in implementation of land reform legislation within states (Banerjee et al., 2002), as well as farm-level data across villages (Bardhan and Mookherjee, 2007).
+Complementing this literature, our approach is to use a quantitative model and micro-level data to disentangle the effects of the land reform legislation from: (a) the degree of implementation, (b) the functioning of the land market, and (c) other changes occurring in the economy alongside the reform.
+Our approach also allows us to quantify the different mechanisms through which reforms operate on key variables.